schmaustech/assisted-installer-pxe-blog/README.md

 managedcluster.cluster.open-cluster-management.io/cluster1 created
 ~~~

-Now that we have a cluster defined lets go ahead and associate the nodes we discovered with our agent to the cluster.
+Now that we have our kni21 spoke cluster defined lets go ahead and associate the nodes we discovered with our agent to the cluster.
 We do this by binding them to the cluster we just defined:

 ~~~bash
 $ oc get agent -n kni21 -o json | jq -r '.items[] | select(.spec.approved==false) | .metadata.name' | xargs oc -n kni21 patch -p '{"spec":{"clusterDeploymentName":{"name": "kni21", "namespace": "kni21"}}}' --type merge agent